Answered By: Sarah Purcell

 Shirazi, T. (2010) 'Successful teaching placements in secondary schools: achieving QTS practical handbooks', European Journal of Teacher Education, 33(3), pp. 323–326.
 Available at: https://doi.org/10.1080/02619761003602246.

-For more information about what a DOI is, and how to deal with multiple authors, please check your short guide or the Cite Them Right website.
+For more information about what a DOI is, and how to deal with multiple authors, please check your short guide or the Cite Them Right website or see the Dr Referencing video on DOIs.

 For more information about referencing a journal article in other styles, please see the full guidance for the relevant style, available on our referencing page.